jianliu10/jianliu.github.io/_posts/2019-02-20-DI-enhancements.md

 ### Automate new or changed dimensional data integration into DWS

-This session proposes two solutions to Issue 1 described in the above.
+This session proposes two solutions to Technical Debt 1. described in the above.

 #### Basic enhancement - Using business client CSV input files and PL/SQL Stored Procedures

-When adding or chaning a large number of dimensional data records, The current approach is to write individual insert/update/delete SQL DML statements for each records to directly load into multiple inter-related final dimensional tables in DWS with surrogate IDs.
+When adding or chaning a large number of dimensional data records, The current approach is to write individual insert/update/delete SQL DML statements for each records to directly load into multiple inter-related final dimensional tables in DWS with surrogate IDs (integer) as foreign key references.
 Assume there are 50 of new or changed programs, and 5 final fact tables to populated, there will be, <number of new or changed programs> * <number of final dimensional tables>, total 250 SQL DML statments to hand written by developers.

 The enhanced approach is to use business client provided CSV input files.
 The business client provides CSV input files containing new or changed business records, a **generic python script** is developed to read the business CSV input files, load the raw file contents to staging tables in DWS.
 PL/SQL stored procedures are developed to read dimensional records from staging tables, transform them, and load them into the multiple inter-related final dimensional tables in DWS.